Tillerson says Kushner left him in the dark on conversations with foreign nations - The Boston Globe

 A redacted transcript of the meeting was released Thursday.

-On a number of occasions, Tillerson said he was blindsided by Kushner’s discussions with world leaders.
+On several occasions, Tillerson said he was blindsided by Kushner’s discussions with world leaders.

-In one instance, Tillerson said he learned about Kushner meeting with Mexico’s foreign secretary because he happened to be in the same Washington restaurant while the two men hashed out a ‘‘fairly comprehensive plan of action’’ that Tillerson didn’t know about.
+In one instance, Tillerson said he learned that Kushner was meeting with Mexico’s foreign secretary because he happened to be in the same Washington restaurant while the two men hashed out a ‘‘fairly comprehensive plan of action’’ that Tillerson didn’t know about.

 Tillerson said he saw the ‘‘color go out of the face’’ of the foreign secretary as he walked into the room. ‘‘I said: Welcome to Washington. . . .
 Give me a call next time you’re coming to town.’’